Complete the online form, without any obligation, to get a price for your vehicle. Click this link.

 Yes, you can.
 However, an insurance contract is a 12 month commitment from both you and the insurer.
 If the insurer allows you to pay in instalments you are legally obliged to make all those instalments to cover the annual premium.
 You cannot choose to pay quarterly for example, and then after two payments (6-months) move to another company.
 You have to pay the full agreed annual premium before you can switch provider.
 Please be aware that if you pay in instalments the overall annual premium may increase.

 People with newer vehicles tend to opt for a fully comprehensive policy.
 Alternatively, if your vehicle is older you might want to take out third party fire and theft.
 If you have an older car you need to weigh up the premium costs in relation to how much an insurance company is likely to compensate you in the event your vehicle is written off.

 This depends on you.
-If the car is brand new, you can take out a car insurance in Spain without any excess.
+If the car is brand new you can take out a car insurance in Spain without any excess.
 Alternatively, to keep the premium down you might agree to accept an excess.
 The amount of excess will adjust the price.
 Clearly the greater the excess you are willing to accept then the lower the premium.
 Excesses start from around 90 euros.
-Most clients tend to accept a 200 or 300 euros excess on their fully comprehensive car insurance in Spain, but the decision is yours.
+Most clients tend to take a 200 or 300 euros excess on their fully comprehensive car insurance in Spain, but the decision is yours.

 Yes, many insurers will take into account your no-claims bonus from outside of Spain if it comes from an EU country.
 Other countries may also be accepted.